Conferences & Events

 We invite you share your presentation by uploading your file(s) or URLs before, during, or after the event.
 To do this, log in to your EDUCAUSE profile and click on "upload" in the presentation section.
 Then follow the prompts to upload your resources.We ask that you fill in your PowerPoint document's properties in the following manner prior to uploading the file:

 If you password protect a PDF document, please make sure to enable the file to be read by a screen reader.
 It is our goal to make our resources easily available to those who use Adaptive and Assistive Technology to access files over the Internet.

 You may use this copyright statement on one of your first slides:

 This presentation leaves copyright of the content to the presenter.
 Unless otherwise noted in the materials, uploaded content carries the Creative Commons Attribution-NonCommercial-ShareAlike license, which grants usage to the general public with the stipulated criteria.

 How will my onsite room be set up?

-Our goal is to have all session meeting rooms set with round tables, provided the space will accommodate this seating style.
+Our goal is to have all session meeting rooms (with the exception of poster sessions) set with round tables, provided the space will accommodate this seating style.
 There will be a highboy cocktail round provided at the front of the room, toward the side, for laptop projection.
 Whenever possible, the rooms are set to maximize interactive activities with participants and eliminate the "sage on the stage" approach.

 Will I have access to audio/visual equipment?